BreuerLabs/DaredEVAL/README.md

 | MNIST         | x |  Low-Res   | Automatic  |
 | FashionMNIST  | x |  Low-Res   | Automatic  |

-(*) Bug at the moment with downloading CelebA with gdown (Download img_align_celeba.zip and put in the data/celeba from the link and unzip: https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8?resourcekey=0-5BR16BdXnb8hVj6CNHKzLg)
+(*) There is a bug at the moment with downloading CelebA with gdown (Download img_align_celeba.zip and put in the data/celeba from the link and unzip: https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8?resourcekey=0-5BR16BdXnb8hVj6CNHKzLg)

 This [wandb report](https://api.wandb.ai/links/BreuerLab/rbbr8jqr) contains results from running a Plug-and-Play attack on various model defenses, with some additional insights into the training of target models.

 ## Usage

+### Training Classifiers

+### Attacking Classifiers